Why Move Boot Partition to Another Disk?

-It’s emergency to move boot partition in Windows 10 when you reading this article.
+It’s an emergency to move boot partition in Windows 10 when you read this article.
 Take it easy, we will show you the step-by-step guide to troubleshoot your issues.
-There are some situations that you might move the system boot partition:
+There are some situations when you might move Windows 10 boot partition to another drive:

-Clone boot partition to deal with error loading operating system in Windows 10 or system boot failure problems.
-When you fail to boot from the Windows 10/8/7 system and don’t want to reinstall the OS, you could use the cloned hard drive or SSD contains the Windows 10 OS to restore the system to normal state without any issues if you have cloned the Windows boot partition.
+Windows 10 migration to SSD or HDD to deal with error loading operating system in Windows 10 or system boot failure problems.
+When you fail to boot from the Windows 10 system and don’t want to reinstall the OS, you could boot from the cloned hard drive or SSD that contains the Windows 10 OS to get things back without any issues.

 Best OS migration software - AOMEI Backupper

 Is there an easy way to move Windows 10 boot partition?
 Definitely.
-The best OS migration software - AOMEI Backupper Professional, which allows you to safely move boot partition without any issues.
-And it’s available in Windows XP, Vista, 7, 8, 8.1, 10, including 32-bit and 64-bit.
+The best OS migration software - AOMEI Backupper Professional allows you to safely move boot partition without any issues, and ensures a bootable system after clone.
+And it’s available in Windows XP, Vista, 7, 8, 8.1, 10, 11, including 32-bit and 64-bit.